Godzilla, King of the Monsters!: Theatrical and box office

 Theatrical poster for the 1957 Japanese release.
 Honda was unaware that the film was heavily localized in the United States until it was released in Japan.

 Godzilla, King of the Monsters! opened on April 4, 1956, in Loew's State Theater in New York City.
 It was theatrically released in the United States in late April, 1956.
 The film earned more than $2 million at the box office during its initial theatrical run, nearly four times what the film netted in Japan.
 The film earned a $200,000 profit for its producers.
 The TV rights were sold to RKO, and it made its television broadcast debut in 1959 on KHJ-TV in Los Angeles.
 The film was theatrically released in Japan on May 29, 1957, as Kaijū Ō Gojira (Monster King Godzilla) to a positive reception from Japanese audiences, with the English dialogue subtitled in Japanese and the film cropped in Toho Pan Scope 2:1.

 It was the first Japanese feature to become a commercial success in the United States and was, at the time, the fourth foreign film to have grossed more than $1 million at the American box office.
 Goldman originally acquired the film to distribute in the American and Canadian markets.
 Due to the film's commercial success, however, foreign distributors became interested in acquiring the American cut.
 Trans World, therefore, renegotiated with Toho to license the American version to foreign markets.

 This version of the film became an international hit across the Western world.
 It was released in France on February 14, 1957, where it became the 79th-highest-grossing film of 1957, selling 835,511 tickets.
+In the United Kingdom, the film had a successful run at the London Pavilion.